Crax97/mecs/README.md

 # MECS - Mayo's Entity Component System
 Mecs is a small archetype-based entity component system meant to be kept as small as possible.
-It offers a simple C api, with a C++ wrapper for improved ease of use, RAII-based resource management and better type safety.
+It offers a simple C23 api, with a C++23 wrapper for improved ease of use, RAII-based resource management and better type safety.
+The only dependencies are libc for the C api and catch2 (sourced in the repository), the C++ wrapper depends on std, but don't use any of the std containers.

-A simple mecs C application looks like this (taken from the `samples.cc` test):
+A simple mecs C application looks like this (taken from the `tests/samples.cc` test file):
 ```c
 #include "mecs/base.h"